SSWConsulting/SSW.Rules.Content/rules/nda-gotchas/rule.md

 archivedreason: null
 guid: 1d33b09f-67ab-4c7f-a9e8-6d66b341a9ed
 ---
 Signing contracts - A Non-Disclosure Agreement (NDA) also known as a Confidentiality Agreement can sometimes have a lot of legal implications and you should be careful before signing one.

 `youtube: https://youtu.be/6S-OJspJAZA`

 <!--endintro-->

+### If they will sign yours

+If a client needs an NDA and are happy to sign yours, this is the optimal situation as you know what's in it, and so can't be caught out.
+You should always have a boilerplate one stored in your own fileshare (ideally SharePoint) that you can send out as needed.

+### If they demand you sign theirs

 The correct process if you have access to a legal resource would be: